mateusz-kloch/ems/README.md

     python run.py add 149.99 "Telephon installment"
 This command will add a new epense to the database file (default: "data/budget.db").
 If the database does not already exist, a new one will be started.

-    python run.py add 50 "Small shopping" --db-filepath="custom_dir/custom_file.db"
+    python run.py add 50 "Small shopping" --db-filepath=custom_dir/custom_file.db
 This command with the "--db-filepath" option will add a new expense to the database file specified by the user.
 If the database does not already exist, a new one will be started.

     python run.py add .99 "Chewing gum" --dt=13-09-1877
 This command with the "--dt" option will add a new expense to the database file with the date specified by the user (default is today's date).
+User can pass any separators to date, this program will change them to "/".

 ### "report" command:
     python run.py report
 This command displays the database file as an expense table.

-    python run.py report --db-filepath="custom_dir/custom_file.db"
+    python run.py report --db-filepath=custom_dir/custom_file.db
 This command displays the database file specified by user.

     python run.py report --sort=date